noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 # Unprotected Secrets

 ## Our Scenario Project
 For our scenario, let's create a small Node project that demonstrates a common security mistake: hardcoded secrets in source code.
 This is something that happens in real development scenarios and can lead to serious security vulnerabilities.

+## Why This Happens

+Hardcoded secrets are the #1 cause of credential leaks.
+Here's the typical path:

+1. Developer adds a secret for "quick testing"
+2. Forgets to remove it before committing
+3. Pushes to GitHub
+4. Automated bots scan public repos 24/7
+5. Attackers find and use credentials within hours

+**The DevOps connection**: Rapid deployment cycles mean less time for security reviews.
+One shortcut can expose your entire infrastructure.

+Let's see how easy it is to make this mistake...

 ## Quick Setup with GitHub CLI